scbrickley/xkcd/README.md

 ## Installation

-*WARNING: THE `xkcd` executable only been tested on Linux machines.
-However, the `xkcd` module, should work on any OS, if you want to biuld your own.*
+*WARNING: THE `xkcd` executable has only been tested on Linux machines.
+However, the `xkcd` module should work on any OS, if you want to build your own.*

-1. Install the Go programming language on your machine.
+### 1. Install the Go programming language on your machine.
 Follow instructions [here](https://golang.org/doc/install?download=go1.12.9.linux-amd64.tar.gz).

-1. Install `feh`
+### 1. Install `feh`

 run `sudo apt-get install feh` for Debian-based distros